-(2) For sterile compounded drug preparations, the beyond use date shall not exceed any of the following:

-(A) The shortest expiration date or beyond use date of any ingredient in the sterile compounded drug product preparation,

-(B) The chemical stability of any one ingredient in the sterile compounded drug preparation,

-(C) The chemical stability of the combination of all ingredients in the sterile compounded drug preparation, and

-(D) The beyond use date assigned for sterility in section 1751.8.

-(3) Extension of a beyond use date is only allowable when supported by the following:

-(A) Method Suitability Test,

-(B) Container Closure Integrity Test, and

-(C) Stability Studies

-(4) In addition to the requirements of paragraph three (3), the drugs or compounded drug preparations tested and studied shall be identical in ingredients, specific and essential compounding steps, quality reviews, and packaging as the finished drug or compounded drug preparation.

-(5) Shorter dating than set forth in this subsection may be used if it is deemed appropriate in the professional judgment of the responsible pharmacist.

-(j) The pharmacist performing or supervising compounding is responsible for the proper preparation, labeling, storage, and delivery of the compounded drug preparation.

-(k) Prior to allowing any drug product preparation to be compounded in a pharmacy, the pharmacist-incharge shall complete a self-assessment for compounding pharmacies developed by the board (Incorporated by reference is "Community Pharmacy & Hospital Outpatient Pharmacy Compounding Self-Assessment" Form 17M-39 Rev. 02/12.) as required by Section 1715 of Title 16, Division 17, of the California Code of Regulations.
+- -(2) For sterile compounded drug preparations, the beyond use date shall not exceed any of the following: - -(A) The shortest expiration date or beyond use date of any ingredient in the sterile compounded drug product preparation, - (B) The chemical stability of any one ingredient in the sterile compounded drug preparation, - -(C) The chemical stability of the combination of all ingredients in the sterile compounded drug preparation, and - (D) The beyond use date assigned for sterility in section 1751.8. - -(3) For sterile compounded drug preparations, extension of a beyond use date is only allowable when supported by the following: - (A) Method Suitability Test, - (B) Container Closure Integrity Test, and - (C) Stability Studies - (4) In addition to the requirements of paragraph three (3), the drugs or compounded drug preparations tested and studied shall be identical in ingredients, specific and essential compounding steps, quality reviews, and packaging as the finished drug or compounded drug preparation. - (5) Shorter dating than set forth in this subdivision may be used if it is deemed appropriate in the professional judgment of the responsible pharmacist. - (j) The pharmacist performing or supervising compounding is responsible for the proper preparation, labeling, storage, and delivery of the compounded drug preparation. - (k) Prior to allowing any drug product preparation to be compounded in a pharmacy, the pharmacist-in-charge shall complete a self-assessment for compounding pharmacies developed by the board (Incorporated by reference is "Community Pharmacy & Hospital Outpatient Pharmacy Compounding Self-Assessment" Form 17M-39 Rev. 1/22.) as required by Section 1715 of Title 16, Division 17, of the California Code of Regulations.
 That form contains a first section applicable to all compounding, and a second section applicable to sterile injectable compounding.
 The first section must be completed by the pharmacist-in-charge before any compounding is performed in the pharmacy.
 The second section must be completed by the pharmacist-in-charge before any sterile compounding is performed in the pharmacy.
-The applicable sections of the self-assessment shall subsequently be completed before July 1 of each odd-numbered year, within 30 days of the start date of a new pharmacist-in-charge or change of location, and within 30 days of the issuance of a new pharmacy license.
-The primary purpose of the selfassessment is to promote compliance through self-examination and education.
+The applicable sections of the self-assessment shall subsequently be completed before July 1 of each odd-numbered year, within 30 days of the start date of a new pharmacist-in-charge or change of location, and within 30 days of the issuance of a new

-(I) Packages of ingredients, both active and inactive, that lack a supplier's expiration date are subject to the following limitations:

-(1) such ingredients cannot be used for any non-sterile compounded drug preparation more than three(3) years after the date of receipt by the pharmacy.

-(2) such ingredients cannot be used for any sterile compounded drug preparation more than one (1) year after the date of receipt by the pharmacy.

-Note: Authority cited: Sections 4005 and 4127, Business and Professions Code.
-Reference: Sections 4005, 4036, 4037, 4051, 4052 and 4127, Business and Professions Code.
+- pharmacy license.
+The primary purpose of the self-assessment is to promote compliance through self-examination and education. - (I) Packages of ingredients, both active and inactive, that lack a supplier's expiration date are subject to the following limitations: - -(1) such ingredients cannot be used for any non-sterile compounded drug preparation more than three (3) years after the date of receipt by the pharmacy. - -(2) such ingredients cannot be used for any sterile compounded drug preparation more than one (1) year after the date of receipt by the pharmacy.
+Authority cited: Sections 4005 and 4127, Business and Professions Code.
+Reference: Sections 4005, 4029, 4036, 4037, 4051, 4052 and 4127, Business and Professions Code.

-§ 1735.3.
-Recordkeeping for Compounded Drug Preparations.
+1735.3.
+Recordkeeping of Compounded Drug Preparations.